NOAA-Central-Library-NCL/NOAA_IR/README.md

 The NOAA Institutional Repository provides two public web services for users.

+With these web services you can programmatically access information about the NOAA IR's holdings, including:
+* NOAA funded/authored Journal Articles
+* NOAA Publications (Technical Memorandum and Reports)
+* Biological Opinions

+More information about the NOAA IR can be found at the Central Library's IR FAQs [page](https://library.noaa.gov/Research-Tools/IR/IR-FAQs).

 ### NOAA IR JSON API

 The NOAA Institutional Repository (NOAA IR) JSON API provides access to the NOAA IR's metadata in JSON.